Put Your Hands on Your Feet and Your Feet on Your Hands

 Try it out: Toddlers can follow along with the “Simon Says”- style movements that are called out in English and Yiddish and caretakers of even littler kids can help them or model the motions.

-Participatory songs like this one help children understand that live music is something that we do together as an active audience, and is different from the recorded music which is often playing in the background.
+Participatory songs like this one help children understand that live music is something that we do together as an active audience, and can signal a different context from the recorded music which is often playing in the background.
 The singer leads by demonstration, so by the first few movements the Yiddish instructions are clear to those who are new to the language.
 This form of comprehensible input coupled with participation supports the acquisition of passive language skills.

 Sprinkle some compost everywhere